-In the era of socially-distanced activities, we’re fortunate in the Niagara Region to have so many fun things to do outdoors to keep us busy this winter season, like sledding, hiking, skating and more!
+We are so fortunate in the Niagara Region to have so many fun things to do outdoors to keep us busy this winter season, like sledding, hiking, skating and more!
 Niagara really is an outdoor lover’s paradise!

 If you’re looking for things to do this winter in the Niagara Region, this list has you covered from Grimsby, Beamsville, St Catharines, Niagara-on-the-Lake, Niagara Falls and beyond!